haltu/muuri/README.md

 - **alignBottom** &nbsp;&mdash;&nbsp; _boolean_
   - Default value: `false`.
   - When `true` the items are aligned from the bottom up.
+- **rounding** &nbsp;&mdash;&nbsp; _boolean_
+  - Default value: `false`.
+  - When `true` the item dimensions are rounded to a precision of two decimals for the duration of layout calculations.
+This procedure stabilizes the layout calculations quite a lot, but also causes a hit on performance.
+Use only if you see your layout behaving badly, which might happen sometimes (hopefully never) when using relative dimension values.

 ```javascript
 // Customize the default layout algorithm.